TobsBP/Student-Performance-Factors/README.md

 Optimized files will be generated in the dist/

 ## 10 Questions Answered About the Dataset
- 1.How does family income influence academic performance and access to educational resources?
+ 1. How does family income influence academic performance and access to educational resources?

- 2.Do parental involvement and parental educational level reduce achievement inequalities among students?
+ 2. Do parental involvement and parental educational level reduce achievement inequalities among students?

- 3.Are there performance disparities between students in public and private schools?
+ 3. Are there performance disparities between students in public and private schools?

  4. Do students without internet access perform worse, and does this reflect a digital divide?